cgm616/cgm616.me/content/resume.md

 ### Lethal Injection and the False Promise of Humane Execution

-Book with Stanford University Press.
+Book with Stanford University Press

 2022